State-of-the-art Reel Spooling Machine

 WEAKNESSES

-- Absorbs water – needs to be cleaned and dried to avoid rot during storage
+• Absorbs water - needs to be cleaned and dried after use to avoid damages

 Recommended Usage: